Chart Color Schemes

 Infrastructure

-Port Augusta has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+Port Augusta has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects that may impact the area.
+AreaSearch has identified 13 projects that could impact this region.
 Notable ones include Eucalypt Village - Stirling North Accommodation Development, Port Augusta Technical College, Port Augusta Wharf Upgrade, and St Eyre Estate.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.